 The CDC has recommended pregnant women, those trying to conceive, and their partners avoid travel to affected areas.
-For those who have already booked a trip, travel insurance can help, but only under certain circumstances.
-Many may think their travel insurance covers Trip Cancellation because of the Zika virus, but there are several things travelers need to know.
+For those who have already booked a trip, travel insurance may be able to help, but it will important to know the limitations of your plan.
+Many may think their travel insurance covers Trip Cancellation due to fear of contracting Zika virus, but chances are that is not the case.

 1. Trip Cancellation

-This benefit was designed for scenarios similar to Zika virus.
-With CFAR, you are able to cancel their trip with no questions asked.
+This benefit was designed to help travelers maximize their coverage.
+With CFAR, you're able to cancel your trip with no questions asked.

-Plans with CFAR almost always have restrictions and exclusions.
-Make sure you check with your provider.
-For instance, CFAR plans must be purchased 10-21 days within the initial trip deposit and the full cost of the trip must be insured.
+Plans that offer CFAR always have plan limitations.
+Be sure to refer to your plan documents for specifics.
+For example, CFAR plans must be purchased 10-21 days within the initial trip deposit and the full cost of the trip must be insured.

 3. Trip Interruption

-Many travel insurance plans do not have an exclusion for pandemic or epidemic, which means this benefit would not be affected should the CDC or World Health Organization upgrade Zika from a world health emergency to a pandemic or epidemic.
+Many travel insurance plans do not have an exclusion for pandemic or epidemic, which means this benefit would not be affected should the CDC or World Health Organization upgrade Zika from a world health emergency to a pandemic/epidemic.

-With proper documentation, you would be eligible for reimbursement of any prepaid, nonrefundable trip expenses, and any itinerary changes.
+With proper documentation, you would be eligible for coverage.

 4. Emergency Medical Treatment